adaapp/primers-portfolio-MrRayyanBorg/README.md

 * Created the headings *initial, last* and *salary*, leaving me with the final problem just being the spacing between each of the Rows being outputted.

 #### Reflection (as well as issues, challenges & resolutions)
-There are many ways I could have full matted the rose so that the spacing was even the way I chose was to make the spacing the same size as the longest last name this meant that the salary would stopped a set index All-Star the first letter of the last name meaning that the spacing would be identical across all of the Rows.
-Looking Back there may have been a way I could have Thomas more efficiently I was using the last name is dependent upon the data and having a very long last name could result in large spaces or gaps within the final output which is not ideal!
+There are many ways I could have formatted the rows so that the spacing was even.
+The method I chose was to make the spacing the same size as the longest last name, this meant that the salary would start at a set index for every row outputted.
+Looking back there may have been a way I could have done this more efficiently as I was using the last name, which is dependent upon the data and having a very long last name could result in large spaces or gaps within the final output - not ideal!

-### Primer 7 - Self-service Checkout
+### Primer 7 - Sleep Timer

+Primus 7 was a very simple program blocking for the execution based on the value inputted in seconds.
+This fuction was very useful in the sense that it would be used with other functions as a countdown or timer.

+As the subroutine I was using calculated the time using `milliseconds`, I had to ensure that in order for the user to input seconds, a calculation was made to multiply the seconds by `1000` and then inputting those milli-seconds into the subroutine being used, `*i.e.* chrono::milliseconds()`

+### Primer 8 - Joining/Detaching Threads
+Primer challenge 8 encompasses a joining and detaching of threads.
+This means that I would have two separate functions timer1 and timer2 for each thread.
+As well as having different durations, i.e. `5` and `10 seconds`.
+The goal is to start both threads simultaneously, return the thread starting and then ending after its assigned duration of seconds is complete.
+All of which being outputted to the user.

+I approached this by having two threads and assigning each thread to a unique timer1 and timer2, the first thread starts and ends after timer1 finishes its countdown (`5 Seconds`) the second thread with starts and ends after the timer2 duration of 10 seconds.
+Pipelining both threads would cause a them to take 15 seconds as the durations would be combined and this is shown to the user.
+I have commented a section within primer 8 explaining why the output is different to that of the previous output for both part A and Part B.

+### Primer 9 - Car Object
+Primary challenges 9 represents a call class structures in a way that represents internal properties and public methods these are listed below:
+* void set_colour(string) – used to set the car’s colour, e.g., Blue, White, etc.
+* string get_colour(void) – returns the car’s colour
+* void set_make(string) – used to set the car’s make, e.g., Toyota, Honda, Ford, Kia, etc,
+* string get_make(void) – returns the car’s make
+* void engine_on(void) – used to turn the car’s engine on
+* void engine_off(void) – used to turn the car’s engine off
+* void locked(bool) – locks / unlocks the car.
+* void status(void) – displays the car’s current status (see example output below)

+The purpose of the program is to display the current cost status as well as a menu allowing user interaction with the car for example a user should be able to turn the engine on and off as well as `Lock` and `Unlock` the car.

 #### Reflection (as well as issues, challenges & resolutions)
+When first designing my solution, I wanted to premise that I was going to use the switch-case method, to take an options from the user as cases and return calls to functions, such as `engine_on()` - to turn the engine on.
+This seemed like the most efficient way of working as I would have separate functions for each of the features of user interaction.
+As well as cases to call upon each of these functions I had created.

+The switch case would also default to 'that import was invalid'  to ensure that a user would input a valid option.

-### Primer 8 - Self-service Checkout
+### Primer 10 - Area of Shapes (Square, Rectangle, Trapezoid)
+Primer challenge 10 was to design an area of claws which provides a single method size which can be differentiated correctly and calculate 3 out of 5 shape types from a list:

+* Area of Circle (r)
+* Area of Square (a)
+* Area of Rectangle (w, l)
+* Area of Triangle (b, h)
+* Area of Trapezoid (b, h, a)

 #### Reflection (as well as issues, challenges & resolutions)

-### Primer 9 - Self-service Checkout

-#### Reflection (as well as issues, challenges & resolutions)

-### Primer 10 - Self-service Checkout

-#### Reflection (as well as issues, challenges & resolutions)

-### Primer N - Self-service Checkout

-#### Reflection (as well as issues, challenges & resolutions)
+The shaped types I included within my code were, `square`, `rectangle`, and `trapezoid`.
+I chose these since I could differentiate them by the amount of arguments they each hold being 1, 2, and 3.
+From there, I had to code in the formula to calculate the area of each of these shapes whilst also ensuring that these were pure functions.

 ---
 ## Section 2 - Programming Paradigms